bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 In the Windows search bar, type "Language settings" and open it.
 Under the Windows display language, choose the preferred language, and then restart BleachBit.

-To force BleachBit to always show in English, download and install the English installer instead of the regular installer.
-If using the regular (non-English-only) installer, uncheck the option to install translations.
+To force BleachBit to always show in English, you have a few options:

+* Download and install the English installer instead of the regular installer.
+* If using the regular (non-English-only) installer, uncheck the option to install translations.
+* Manually delete the translations.
+The default location for translations is `c:\Program Files (x86)\BleachBit\share\locale`.

 The language chosen in the BleachBit installer does not affect the BleachBit application: it affects only the language of the installer.

+Since [BleachBit 4.9.0 alpha](https://www.bleachbit.org/news/bleachbit-490-alpha), there is an option in the BleachBit preferences to change the language ([video demonstration](https://github.com/bleachbit/bleachbit/issues/1758#issuecomment-2603127349)).
+Most changes take effect immediately.
+To reflect changes for the application menu, restart the application.

 ## Things to know